-I use a custom setup to run both of my blogs, Exception Not Found and Read-Aloud Corner.
-For these sites, I use Ghost as my blogging engine, and it has been a joy to use.
-But because I self-host both of my blogs, the setup to do so was not simple or intuitive, and I ended up spending a lot of time and effort getting these blogs up and running because there was no single tutorial for my situation.
+I use Ghost as my engine to run this blog, and it has been a joy to use and write in.
+But because I self-host this blog, the setup to do so was not simple or intuitive, and I ended up spending a lot of time and effort getting this blog and running because there was no single tutorial for my situation.
 Server management is hard, yo.

 This post seeks to fix that particular problem.
 In it, we will list everything you need to host your own Ghost blog on your own server space, as well as things you need to do to maintain said blog and get search engines to find it.
 To be frank, it's a lot of steps, but ultimately you will control your own site and learn a bit about how the Internet works and how server management is done.